alexanderhudym/tweet-searcher/README.md

 # tweet-searcher
-Library to bypass limitations of the Twitter Official API
+This library bypass limitations of the Twitter Official API

 Inspired by https://github.com/Jefferson-Henrique/GetOldTweets-python